 Our young people are proof of this sentiment—evident at our annual Thanksgiving celebration, where they shared gratitude, kindness and, of course, good food with their Mercy Home family.

-Standing before kids and co-workers in the Hay Campus soccer building, two of our World Youth Day pilgrims, Mahoney Home’s Jonathan and Couderc Home’s Kelli, shared the lessons of mercy they had learned during their time in Poland.
+Standing before kids and co-workers in our soccer building, two of our World Youth Day pilgrims, Mahoney Home’s Jonathan and Couderc Home’s Kelli, shared the lessons of mercy they had learned during their time in Poland.
 They spoke about the importance of “bridge builders”—individuals with whom you are able to build a positive and reliable connection.

 “I want each youth to build a bridge with staff,” said Juan of Cooke Home after thanking his bridge builders.
 He emphasized to his peers the importance of making a plan for growth during their time at Mercy Home—and to him, learning to develop healthy, positive relationships are essential to everyone’s goals.
 “We all have a plan.
 That’s why we’re here, right?” he said.